-Ammonia gas is a chemical compound comprised of one nitrogen and three hydrogen atoms with the formula NH3.
-In its pure form, ammonia is a colorless gas, but is easily identifiable by smell, as it has a pungent odor.
-Ammonia is normally found as a gas, which is caustic and harmful with long-term exposures, requiring a hazardous safety permit.
+Ammonia gas is a chemical compound comprised of one nitrogen and three hydrogen atoms, commonly referred to as the ammonia molecule with the formula NH3.
+In its pure form, ammonia is a colorless gas, but it is easily identifiable by its pungent odor.
+Ammonia is normally found as a gas, which is caustic and harmful with prolonged exposure, requiring a hazardous safety permit.

-Ammonia gas is commonly found in the production of fertilizers, refrigerants and cleaning solutions, however, you are likely to smell it well before it will be harmful to you.
-The degree of danger that ammonia gas poses varies significantly depending on how much is present, and how long you've been exposed for.
+Ammonia gas is commonly produced in the manufacturing of fertilizers, refrigerants, and cleaning solutions, or in agricultural settings, like poultry farms.
+Unlike some other gases that pose risks to workers, you are likely to smell ammonia well before it enters a harmful range.
+The degree of danger that it poses varies significantly depending on how much is present, and how long you've been exposed.
+Monitoring ammonia gas levels with real time readings is crucial to prevent potential health risks.

 Type: Electrochemical